niwo/hardcode/README.md

 ### Example: Enqueue Encoding Jobs to RabbitMQ

-Scan a directory for multimedia file, move them to the tmp directory and enqueue transcoding jobs if needed:
+Scan a directory for multimedia files, move them to the tmp directory and enqueue transcoding jobs if needed:

 ```bash
 hardcode enqueue /home/media/import --destination /var/www/videos